PatrickStrz/hackermatch/README.md

-## Starter Pack for a react/redux/apollo-client application for easy project generation.
+## Community for developers and talented partners to meet up and build amazing
+side businesses.

 ### inludes:
 - authentication,